mantidproject/mantid/Code/Mantid/docs/source/algorithms/ClearInstrumentParameters-v1.rst

 the `instrument definition file <http://mantidproject.org/InstrumentDefinitionFile>`__ itself.

 The LocationParameters property specifies whether or not to clear any calibration parameters used to adjust the location of any components.
-Specifically, it will not clear the "x", "y", "z", "r-position", "t-position", "p-position", "rotx", "roty", and "rotz" parameters.
+Specifically, it will clear the "x", "y", "z", "r-position", "t-position", "p-position", "rotx", "roty", and "rotz" parameters.

 .. categories::